puebla93/netquest-rails/README.md

-# netquest-rails
+# Netquest (rails version)

-This README would normally document whatever steps are necessary to get the application up and running.
+This README document the steps are necessary to get the application up and running.

-Things you may want to cover:

 * Ruby version